-The model elaboration design pattern is one of a suite of model-based reasoning design patterns developed from James Stewart's studies of genetics problem solving (Stewart & Hafner, 1994).
-Model Based Reasoning can be assessed in and of itself or as part of a larger investigation for which Using Models, Model Elaboration, or Model Revision also are assessed.
+Hafner, 1994).
+Model-based reasoning can be assessed in and of itself or as part of a larger investigation for which using models, model elaboration, or model revision also are assessed.
 For model elaboration, the design pattern highlighted here, students are asked to solve problems in which the data do not conflict with their existing models.
 Problem solution involves combining or making additions to existing models by, for example, embedding a model in a larger system, adding more parts to the model, or incorporating additional information about a real-world situation into the schema the model represents.
 As with many of the PADI design patterns, the model elaboration design pattern can be applied to any content area and any grade level.
 Elementary students, for example, may be working with a simple model of magnetic attraction, while college students work with molecular models for the transmission of inherited characteristics.
 The essential processes of model-based reasoning remain, as appropriate to the content, the contexts, and the learners.

 Reflective Assessment.
-White & Frederiksen's work on inquiry cycle attends to the socioculturally-motivated issue of helping kids learn the standards of good inquiry, externally at first, and then coming to internalize them.
-"By reflecting on the attributes of each activity and its function in constructing scientific theories, students grow to understand the nature of inquiry and the habits of thought that are involved" (White & Frederiksen, 2000, pg.
+White and Frederiksen's work on the inquiry cycle attends to the socioculturally motivated issue of helping kids learn the standards of good inquiry, externally at first, and then coming to internalize them.
+"By reflecting on the attributes of each activity and its function in constructing scientific theories, students grow to understand the nature of inquiry and the habits of thought that are involved" (White & Frederiksen, 2000, p.
 334).
-For this design pattern, the focus is on the ways in which students think about what they are doing (i.e., metacognition)-in particular, how they apply the standards of evaluation to their own work, both as it is in progress and when they are done.
+For this design pattern, the focus is on the ways in which students think about what they are doing (i.e., metacognition)-in particular, how they apply the standards of evaluation to their own work, both while it is in progress and when they are done.
 Metacognitive skills such as this are not content or age specific-we would like students from elementary through postsecondary education to do this type of content-based thinking in contexts in which they find themselves.
-Further, metacognitive skills may be appropriately assessed in conjunction with other aspects of inquiry such as using models or conducting investigations.
+Further, metacognitive skills may be appropriately assessed in conjunction with other aspects of inquiry, such as using models or conducting investigations.
 In these situations, multiple design patterns can be used together to design a task or set of tasks that can reveal multiple aspects of inquiry-based reasoning.

-The examples described here speak to the breadth, flexibility and utility of design patterns.
+The examples described here speak to the breadth, flexibility, and utility of design patterns.
 Design patterns can characterize assessment arguments for multiple aspects of inquiry and/or various psychological perspectives (breadth).
-Moreover, PADI design patterns are content independent, can be combined with other design patterns, or adapted for particular purposes (flexibility).
-Furthermore, they provide guidance in laying out the essential information necessary to create quality assessments regardless of the purpose of the assessment, grade level, or content (utility).
+Moreover, PADI design patterns are content independent and can be combined with other design pattern, or adapted for particular purposes (flexibility).
+Furthermore, they provide guidance in laying out the essential information necessary to create high-quality assessments, regardless of the purpose of the assessment, grade level, or content (utility).
 It is important to note that for each design pattern, consideration is given to the targeted aspects of inquiry and to the additional knowledge/skills/abilities that may be required.
-For example, students' familiarity with the particular content, level of content knowledge required, or their familiarity with the task context can greatly affect performance, and therefore what the assessor can learn about what students are apt to do in various situations.
+For example, students' familiarity with the particular content, level of content knowledge required, or familiarity with the task context can greatly affect performance and therefore what the assessor can learn about what students are apt to do in various situations.
 Ways in which tasks can be varied to increase or decrease demands for knowledge are noted in each design pattern.
-The designer of an assessment task should take these design decisions into account and construct tasks that will be informative given: (a) the purpose of the assessment, (b) the students who will be assessed, (c) what else is known about the test-takers' backgrounds, and (d) the constraints and resources that will shape the assessment context.
+The designer of an assessment task should take these design decisions into account and construct tasks that will be informative, given (a) the purpose of the assessment, (b) the students who will be assessed, (c) what else is known about the test takers' backgrounds, and (d) the constraints and resources that will shape the assessment context.